 Camden Park, an amusement park just west of the city on US 60, offers more than 30 rides, including two wooden roller coasters and a 1907 carousel, as well as shows by nationally known recording artists; phone (304) 429-4321 or (866) 822-6336.

 Visitor Centers Cabell-Huntington Convention and Visitors Bureau 210 11th St. Suite 15 Huntington, WV 25701.
 Phone:(304)525-7333 or (800)635-6329

-ShoppingHuntington Mall, off I-64 exit 20B, counts JCPenney, Macy's and Sears among its stores.
-Heritage Station, a restored railway yard at 11th Street and Veterans Memorial Boulevard, offers shops and restaurants housed in old warehouses and boxcars and a farmer's market in summer months.
+ShoppingHuntington Mall, off I-64 exit 20B, counts JCPenney and Macy's among its stores.
+Heritage Station, a restored railway yard at 11th Street and Veterans Memorial Boulevard, offers shops and restaurants housed in old warehouses and boxcars and a farmers market in summer months.
 An array of antique stores and restaurants occupy downtown's Old Central City on West 14th Street.

 Things to Do Heritage Farm Museum and Village

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.